← Back to Documentation

 Not Implemented

-Production Readiness: 30% - Architecture is correct, but needs actual solver integration for dependent type verification Critical for Production: This is the main blocker for advanced dependent type features.
+Critical for Production: This is the main blocker for advanced dependent type features.
 Currently, complex dependent type constraints are not verified at compile time.

 1.7 LSP Server (src/lsp/)

-File: curelspserver.erl (~800 LOC)
+File: cure_lsp_server.erl (~800 LOC)

 Fully Implemented